lsund/lazy-suffix-trees-haskell/README.md

 # suffix-trees

-A prototype of lazy suffix tree construction in Haskell
+A prototype of lazy suffix tree construction in Haskell.
+To try it, type `stack build && stack exec suffix-trees-haskell`.